HVAC Installation, AC Installation & Air Conditioner InstallationClyattville, GA, Douglas, GA, Hahira, GA, Lakeland, GA, Quitman, GA & Adel, GA

 This creates excess wear and tear on the air conditioner and is known as “short cycling.”
 Too big is just as bad as too small.

 Trust Ray & Son Heating & Air Conditioning to take the appropriate measurements, crunch the numbers correctly, and provide you with options to fit your energy goals and your budget.
+Contact us today at (229) 215-8223 for more information.

 Air conditioning units are graded using the acronym SEER, which stands for Seasonal Energy Efficiency Ratio.
 The current minimum required by the federal government for the southern region is 14 SEER.
 The higher the better, for energy efficiency.
 SEER ranges up to the low 20s.